Seasonal Safety Advice

 - Park caravans and mobile homes at least 6 metres apart.

-- Make sure you can get out of a window if needed.
+- Keep escapes routes clear and make sure you can get out of a window if needed.

-- You should consider getting a fire extinguisher and a fire blanket, and know how to use them properly.
+- Consider having a fire extinguisher and fire blanket and know how to use them.

-- Do not dry clothes on or right next to a heater.
+- Do not dry clothes on or near heaters.

 - Turn gas off when not in use.